yogeshsr/kafka-protobuf-console-consumer/README.md

 ## About
 kafka-protobuf-console-consumer reads protobuf encoded messages from a kafka topic and prints its decoded JSON to console.

+This utility can be useful when you want to quickly look into the protobuf messages of a topic or dlq.
+It works over the proto source file and don't need you to compile it using protoc.

 ## Installation
 For other than OS X, please clone the repo and follow Build from source section